BARKING AND DISTRICT POOL LEAGUE

 - Both captains are responsible for ensuring the scorecard is filled in correctly before signing

-- Signing an incorrectly completed scorecard does not waive the opposing team’s right to report the error
+- Signing an incorrectly completed scorecard waives that captains right to question the result after the match.

-- Captains should verify player frame positions comply with the two-singles rule before signing
+- Captains should verify player frame positions comply with the two-singles rule before the matches commence and before signing the card.

 Committee Review: